oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - CBOR (Concise Binary Object Representation)

-JADN is based rigorously on information theory, and an IM composed in JADN formally defines equivalence (information content) between data in different formats.
+JADN is based rigorously on information theory, and an IM composed in JADN formally defines equivalence of information content between data in different formats.

-Information modeling, generally, and JADN, specifically can be applied to a broad variety of situations, such as:

- - Abstract languages, such as the Open Command and Control (OpenC2) language
- - Complex information structures such software bills of materials (SBOMs); examples would be the SPDX and CycloneDX SBOM formats
- - Formal definition of structured information exchanges, such as are defined using the NIEM approach.

 This CN discusses: